skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 With no formal Go experience, I like Go better than many other programming languages I’ve used.
 I like that Go programs are a single complete executable with no additional support files.
 I like the sort of C like resemblance and the way objects are referenced.
 The object-method chaining is kind of neat, but hindered readability at first.
 Wonder about using the USB RS-485 interface on a Mac and building for macos.
 Just a thought, no serious interest in doing it.

 #### Updates In Progress
-1. No longer delete aged out files. [done]
+1. No longer delete aged out daily files. [done]
-2. Organize files in subfolders by year-month. [working]
+2. Organize files in subfolders by year-month. [done]
+3. Updated code producing the table of recent files. [done]
-3. Extracting the "%On:" values from the HTML files and charting annual HVAC activity.[works, incomplete, see sample below]
+4. Extracting the "%On:" values from the HTML files and charting annual HVAC activity. [done]
+5. Annual HVAC chart code needs updates to support data collection to multiple years. [in process]

 ![image](https://github.com/skutoroff/Infinitive-Carrier-HVAC-Enhanced/assets/7796742/7a76c6fa-254f-41de-b211-5e609b6eff21)